The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

 are `close to' an orthonormal frame for the bundle $H^{1,0}$.
-Exactly what it means to be `close to' (or, rather, to `osculate') is made precise in \cite[Theorem~14.1]{FS74}.
-The point of the construction is that one can approach the hypoellipticity problem for the $\bar{\partial}_b$ operator by studying invariant model operators on the Heisenberg group.
-The model problem is solved by the techniques of noncommutative harmonic analysis.
+Exactly what it means to be `close to' (or to {\em `osculate'}) is made precise in \cite[Theorem~14.1]{FS74}.
+Their precise notion of `closeness' allows a reduction of the hypoellipticity problem for the $\bar{\partial}_b$ operator on a CR manifold to the hypoellipticity problem for translation invariant model operators on the Heisenberg group, which, in turn, is solved by noncommutative harmonic analysis.

-Folland and Stein refer to their special coordinate systems as ``osculating Heisenberg structures''.
-Osculating structures of nilpotent groups have played a key role in the subsequent literature on hypoelliptic operators (for example \citelist{\cite{BG88} \cite{Cu89} \cite{Ta84} \cite{RS76}}).
+Folland and Stein refer to their special coordinate systems as {\em osculating Heisenberg structures}.
+Osculating structures of nilpotent groups play a key role in the subsequent literature on hypoelliptic operators (for example \citelist{\cite{BG88} \cite{Cu89} \cite{Ta84} \cite{RS76}}).
 Following Folland and Stein, analysts typically choose local coordinates $U\to \RR^n$ on an open set $U\subseteq M$, and define a nilpotent group structure on the coordinate space $\RR^n$ by means of an explicit formula.

 For example, in \cite{BG88} Richard Beals and Peter Greiner introduce osculating structures for {\em Heisenberg manifolds}.
 Heisenberg manifolds are manifolds equipped with a distribution $H\subset TM$ of codimension one.
-The distribution $H$ may be a contact structure, a foliation, or something more general.
-Like Folland and Stein, Beals and Greiner start with a system of coordinates that depends on the point $m\in M$, and varies smoothly with $m$.
-But now the group structure on the coordinate space $\RR^{2k+1}$ is not fixed, but is defined by means of the rather complicated string of formulas (1.8), (1.11), (1.15) in \cite{BG88}.
-The formulas for the group structure now involve the derivatives of the smooth coordinate system itself, which plays no role in the definition of Folland and Stein.
-The nilpotent model groups are no longer necessarily isomorphic to the Heisenberg group, but the calculus is still referred to as ``Heisenberg calculus''.
+The distribution $H$ may be a contact structure, a foliation, or it can be an arbitrary distribution with no geometric significance.
+Beals and Greiner start with a system of coordinates $\psi_m$ that depends on the point $m\in M$ and is loosely adapted to the distribution $H$.
+Each point $m\in M$ has its own coordinate system $\psi_m\,\colon U_m\to \RR^n$ for which $\psi_m(m)=0$, while the coordinate systems $\psi_m$ themselves have to vary smoothly with $m$ (in a neighborhood of $m$).
+The group structure on the coordinate space $\RR^n$ is not fixed, but is defined by means of a rather complicated string of formulas (1.8), (1.11), (1.15) in \cite{BG88}.
+These formulas contain partial derivatives that measure the {\em changes} in the coordinate system $\Phi_m$ as the point $m$ varies.
+In this way, the nilpotent group structure on $\RR^n$ depends, in a rather complicated way, on the germ of the distribution $H$ near $m$.